Bobby Gerhart

-Robert Gerhart Jr. (born July 21, 1958) is an American retired professional stock car racing driver and businessman.
+Robert Peyton Gerhart Jr. (born July 21, 1958) is an American former professional stock car racing driver and businessman.
 He last competed in the ARCA Menards Series, driving Chevrolet SS for Gerhart Racing and the No. 63 Chevy Silverado for his own team in a joint effort with the MB Motorsports team in the Camping World Truck Series.
 He has won nine times on the ARCA circuit, eight of those victories coming in the season-opening ARCA Daytona 200 at Daytona International Speedway (2012, 2011, 2010, 2007, 2006, 2005, 2002 and 1999).

 Racing career

 Early racing career

 Gerhart began racing at Linda's Speedway, where he won his first feature race.
 He eventually competed in many dirt modified series throughout his home state of Pennsylvania, often competing at Penn National and Susquehanna Speedway.
 He eventually moved to asphalt racing and competed at Pocono Raceway.

 ARCA Menards Series

 In 1988, Gerhart began competing in the ARCA Series and was named Rookie of the Year that season.
 He has competed in that series on a regular basis since then, returning to NASCAR in 1996 to drive in the Craftsman Truck Series.
 He and his No. 85 Chevrolet Silverado qualified three times and had a best finish of 15th.
 He returned to Cup in 1998 attempting to qualify the No. 54 and eventually the No. 89 Chevrolet after picking up sponsorship from Kewadin Casinos.
-He was unable to qualify for those three attempts, but was able to win the season-opening ARCA race at Daytona in 1999, and went on to finish 3rd in points that year.
+He was unable to qualify for those three attempts, but was able to win the season-opening ARCA race at Daytona in 1999, and went on to finish third in points that year.

 Since that time, Gerhart has competed in a mostly limited schedule in ARCA.
 The lone exception was the 2006 season where he ran full-time and finished second in points.
 From 2005–2007 and again in 2010-12, he won the season opening race at Daytona.